dortania/OpenCore-Install-Guide/post-install/sleep.md

 ### Fixing Thunderbolt

 Thunderbolt is a very tricky topic in the community, mainly due to the complexity of the situation.
-You really have just 2 paths to go down:
+You really have just 2 paths to go down if you want Thunderbolt and sleep to work simultaneously:

 * Disable Thunderbolt 3 in the BIOS
 * Attempt to patch Thunderbolt 3: